amitbanerjee/cv/README.md

 ## If the file is not empty it waits for threshold time and then generates error log.

 ## It writes the log in standard out.
 So to run use "nohup python newsProducer.py > producer.log &".
 To live monitor, use
 ## python newsProducer.py.
-Use ctrl-c to terminate
+It needs python 2.7.
+Use ctrl-c to terminate.

 ## To test it independently use the shell code - testProducer.sh